Home Inspection Services in North Vancouver

-Home Inspection Services by Allegiant Inspections
+Our Home Inspection Services

 PRE-PURCHASE INSPECTION

-An inspection is a vital step before purchasing a property.
-People do not realize how many relevant details are overlooked when house shopping.
-My detailed digital report will describe the probable repairs that will need to be made, as well as any potential safety concerns .
 In addition, the report contains a comprehensive homeowner’s reference library of documents that will help you understand how your home works, priorities to take care of when moving into your home and a suggested maintenance program to help protect your investment.

 PRE-LISTING INSPECTION

-The majority of prospective home purchasers use the services of a home inspector.
-Any major issues that arise can be used in negotiations with the seller or help steer them away from a risky purchase.
-I offer pre-listing inspections to make sure you are aware of any pertinent issues before you put your home on the market.
-This allows you to either remedy them before you sell, or obtain contractor estimates before negotiation with prospective purchasers, possibly saving you time and thousands of dollars.
-This report comes with the same level of information and homeowner’s reference library as the pre-purchase inspection report.
+I offer pre-listing home inspections to make sure you are aware of any pertinent issues before you put your home on the market.
+This allows you to either remedy them before you sell or obtain contractor estimates before negotiation with prospective purchasers, possibly saving you time and thousands of dollars.

 NEW HOME INSPECTION

-People trust that a newly built home has been built properly, but this is not always the case.
 A pre-purchase inspection is just as relevant on a new home as one on an older home.
-Perhaps you have had your home custom built from the ground up; an inspection before your final payment to the contractor can identify any deficiencies that need to be remedied before the contract is closed.
-In addition, all newly built homes come with a 2-5-10 New Home Warranty.
-British Columbia has Canada’s strongest construction-defect insurance covering materials and labour (2 years), building envelope (5 years including water penetration), and structure (10 years).
-An inspection prior to these expiry dates can help protect your investment by allowing you to make any timely claims upon your warranty.
-This report also comes with the invaluable digital homeowners reference library.
+Perhaps you have had your home custom-built from the ground up; an inspection before your final payment to the contractor can identify any deficiencies that need to be remedied before the contract is closed.

 MAINTENANCE INSPECTION